Andy Ibáñez Player Props: Tigers vs. Padres

-On Friday, Andy Ibanez (.324 slugging percentage in past 10 games, with zero homers) and the Detroit Tigers face the San Diego Padres, whose starting pitcher will be Seth Lugo.
-First pitch is at 6:40 PM ET.
+Andy Ibanez, carrying a .344 slugging percentage over his past 10 games, will be in action for the Detroit Tigers versus the San Diego Padres July 22 at 6:10 PM ET.

-In his last game, he racked up two hits (going 2-for-4 with an RBI) against the Royals.
+He had a hitless showing in his most recent game (0-for-1) against the Padres.

 Andy Ibáñez Game Info & Props vs. the Padres